 - A. Applicants and tenants shall be required to furnish proof of any of their statements when required by Management to assure accuracy. - B. Certification by applicants will normally be considered sufficient verification of family composition.

-Certification is provided by the applicant's signature on the Application for Housing - C. All earned income shall be verified at the time of admission, rent review 01' annual re-certification through employers W-2 forms, check stubs, income tax returns, savings pass books, or other means to assure accuracy.
+Certification is provided by the applicant's signature on the Application for - Certification is provided by the applicant's signature on the Application for Housing - C. All earned income shall be verified at the time of admission, rent review 01' annual re-certification through employers W-2 forms, check stubs, income tax returns, savings pass books, or other means to assure accuracy.
 All increases and decreases income must be reported upon the annual re-certification - D. Unearned incomes shall be verified by copies of checks, certificate of award, or other means to assure accuracy. - E. All determinations shall be fully documented in the files. - F. Absolute proof shall be provided to the Owner as to income received from jointly held accounts, savings and other investments.